ihh/quaff/README.md

    -maxiter &lt;n&gt;    Max number of EM iterations (default is 100) -mininc &lt;n&gt;     EM convergence threshold as relative log-likelihood increase
                     (default is .01)
-   -force          Force each read to match a refseq, i.e. disallow null model -suborder &lt;k&gt;   Allow substitutions to depend on k-mer contexts -gaporder &lt;k&gt;   Allow gap open probabilities to depend on k-mer contexts
+   -maxreadmb &lt;n&gt;  Use only the first n megabases of the read training set -force          Force each read to match a refseq, i.e. disallow null model -suborder &lt;k&gt;   Allow substitutions to depend on k-mer contexts -gaporder &lt;k&gt;   Allow gap open probabilities to depend on k-mer contexts